-The first was a situation of Canada Geese guiding their powder-puff goslings across a busy residential arterial.
-The crossing was slow and I could see trouble brewing, so I stopped and tried to flag traffic in both directions — “tried” being the operative term.
+The first was a situation of Canada Geese guiding their powder-puff goslings across a busy arterial.
+The crossing was slow and I could see trouble brewing, so I stopped to flag traffic in both directions — “tried” being the operative term.
 More than one person swerved around me instead of slowing, nearly crushing the goslings each time.
 The geese would jump back in time, but the misses were so close I would have busted a blood pressure gauge.

-This went on for eight or nine cars when someone driving in the opposite direction also noticed the situation and stopped, blocking the road.
+This went on for eight or nine cars when finally someone driving in the opposite direction noticed the situation and stopped, blocking the road.
 She waved down traffic on her side.
 The goose family made it across safely.

 Not long after, Hugh and I saw some gawky teenage goslings and their parents attempting a similar stunt.
 This time, the bigger kids were easier to see, but again, we had to stop and yellow-flag the speed demons on the track.

 A couple of weeks later, Hugh and I were in a nearby neighborhood when four adult Mallards made a hard landing in the middle of a rush-hour intersection — a near ramp strike.
-They scampered left, then right, then left again, stunned by their ropey landing.
+They scampered left, then right, then left again, stunned by their landing.
 Some drivers didn’t see them.
 Others did — and still smoked the tires at the green light.
 In this case, it was pure luck that another pedestrian handled one side of the intersection, while we helped with the other, and the ducks made it to a sidewalk and closer to the lake where they should have been landing in the first place.

 The last incident happened yesterday and smashed my heart up good.
 We were on our way to catch a morning ferry, passing through Seattle’s University District.
 On a well-traveled thoroughfare, we passed a crow flailing by the opposite side of the road, her beak agape, flapping weakly but unable to move.
 We swerved to the side and I ran back to grab her before another car could hit her.
 As I got to her, I saw she’d closed her beak and also her eyes.
 When I lifted her off the pavement, her neck was limp in my hands.
 I couldn’t see or feel any sign of remaining life.